jrpool/jsonresume-theme-a11y/README.md

 This is an accessible theme for [JSON Resume](http://jsonresume.org/).
 It produces a résumé or curriculum vitae (or any other document!) that satisfies some of the standards of accessibility set forth by the Accessibility Guidelines Working Group and the Accessible Rich Internet Applications (ARIA) Working Group.

+Accessibility, in the sense of usability for a wide range of abilities and disabilities, is abbreviated `a11y`, and that explains the name of this theme.

 ## Philosophy

 This theme differs from other `jsonresume` themes by: